 Pupils with Mental Health Concerns

 There is an increasing understanding of the negative impact of social, emotional, and mental health difficulties (SEMH) on the educational attainment of pupils.
-The incorporation of mental health into the Equality Act 2010 has helped to highlight this important issue.
+The incorporation of mental health into the Equality Act 2010 has helped to highlight this important issue. i

 Schools are required to update their published Equality Information each year, and in addition, must have at least one Equality Objective that the school can focus and work on for a period of up to four years.

 An objective is about change.
-It should be specific, measurable, achievable, relevant (realistic) and time-bound (SMART) and expressed in terms of people and outcomes, set towards achieving a long-term goal.
+It should be specific, measurable, achievable, relevant (realistic) and time-bound (SMART), expressed in terms of people and outcomes, and set towards achieving a long-term goal.
 This means objectives focus on outcomes - real, practical change that can be expressed in terms of improvements.

 Academic attainment is important, but pupils also need to move on from this stage of their education feeling happy and self-confident.
 Corsham Regis Primary Academy is committed to providing a nurturing environment to help develop the resilience of our pupils to cope with the ups and downs and stresses of everyday life.
 Corsham Regis Primary Academy has decided that one of our Equality Objectives will address pupil mental health and wellbeing as part of our commitment to preventing mental health difficulties that may start in childhood but have a greater impact in adult life.

 Objective 1: It is our aim to ensure all adults working in the academy are committed to raising awareness, increasing understanding and making a difference to pupils’ mental health by providing a place where all children feel safe, secure and able to achieve and experience success and well-being.

 • Promoting mental health policy is updated annually and shared with staff (Mrs Sarah Harris) – The policy is updated biannually.